Dyskos/Pointers-Primer/README.md

 There are three operators to understand when working with pointers: address-of `&`, indirection (aka dereference) `*`, and arrow-access `->`.

-- Address-of gets the address of a variable &mdash; effectively increasing the "degree" of a pointer by 1.
+- Address-of gets the address of a variable &ndash; effectively increasing the "degree" of a pointer by 1.
-- Indirection (Dereference) is the opposite &mdash; it accesses the *value pointed to* by the address a pointer is holding.
+- Indirection (Dereference) is the opposite &ndash; it accesses the *value pointed to* by the address a pointer is holding.
 - Arrow-access notation is a shortcut for accessing members of a struct or union (or object in C++) via a pointer to that object without having to dereference it.
 (E.g. `someStructPtr->member` is equivalent to `(*someStructPtr).member`).
 Frankly speaking, this operator is completely redundant and really doesn't need to exist.